Commonly Used Brand Name(s)Aptivus

 When you start taking HIV medicines, your immune system may get stronger.
 If you have certain infections that are hidden in your body, such as pneumonia or tuberculosis, you or your child may notice new symptoms when your body tries to fight them.
 If this occurs, tell your doctor right away.

 Serious skin reactions can occur with this medicine.
-Stop using this medicine and check with your doctor right away if you or your child have more than one of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin; fever or chills; itching; joint or muscle pain; severe rash; red skin lesions; sunburn; throat tightness; or sores, ulcers, or white spots in the mouth or on the lips.
+Check with your doctor right away if you or your child have more than one of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin, fever or chills, itching, joint or muscle pain, severe rash, red skin lesions, sunburn, throat tightness, or sores, ulcers, or white spots in the mouth or on the lips.

 This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Wear protective clothing and hats.
 Avoid sunlamps and tanning beds.

 This medicine may cause you to have excess body fat.
 Tell your doctor if you or your child notice changes in your body shape, such as an increased amount of fat in the upper back and neck, or around the chest and stomach area, or a loss of fat from the legs, arms, and face.